10 Ways Teachers Can Build Their Students’ Confidence

 - Have your lesson plans written out and ready to implement.

-- Have all your necessary materials in line for your lessons.
+- Have all necessary materials in line for your lessons.

-- Make sure your technology equipment is functioning.
+- Make sure your technology equipment is working.

-- Ensure that links to websites or video clips are not broken.
+- Ensure that links to websites and video clips are not broken.

 - Maintain an orderly desk.